 Learning more about which development and subdivision strategies to use

 Many of our customers begun successful property development journeys through our education services.
 Education has empowered them with the knowledge they needed to pick the right strategies, and make profitable and informed development decisions.
 Many are well on their way to becoming expert property developers in their own right, with guidance from the professional FLYNN subdivision experts team.
-To learn everything you need to know about strategy in more detail, there are comprehensive chapters and online modules on development strategies, staging developments, subdivision, and building in our 225 page Infill Property Developer Guide-book and correlating Online Course.
+To learn everything you need to know about strategy in more detail, there are comprehensive chapters and online modules on development strategies, staging developments, subdivision, and building in our Infill Property Developer Guide-books and correlating Online Courses.